-The following table shows the fees that were billed for the audit and other services provided by Plante Moran for 2021 and 2020.
+The following table shows the fees that were billed for the audit and other services provided by Grant Thornton and Plante Moran for 2022 and 2021, respectively.

-2021 2020
+2022 2021

-Audit Fees \$ 1,351,351 \$ 624,250
+Audit Fees \$ 1,400,350 \$ 1,351,351

-Audit-Related Fees -
+Audit-Related Fees

-Tax Fees 46,750 44,500
+Tax Fees 46,750

-All Other Fees 75,038 56,400
+All Other Fees 75,038

-Total \$ 1,473,139 \$ 725,150
+Total \$ 1,400,350 \$ 1,473,139

+Audit Fees

-Audit Fees - This category includes the audit of our annual financial statements, review of financial statements included in our Quarterly Reports on Form 10-Q and services that are normally provided by the independent registered public accounting firm in connection with engagements for those fiscal years.
-This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or the review of interim financial statements.
+This category includes the audit of our annual financial statements, review of financial statements included in our Quarterly Reports on Form 10-Q and services that are normally provided by the independent registered public accounting firm in connection with engagements for those fiscal years.
+This category also includes advice on audit and accounting matters that arose during, or as a result of, the audit or review of interim financial statements.

+Audit-Related Fees

-Audit-Related Fees - This category consists of assurance and related services by the independent registered public accounting firm that are reasonably related to the performance of the audit or review of our financial statements and are not reported above under "Audit Fees."
-The services for the fees disclosed under this category include consultation regarding the Company's correspondence with the SEC and other accounting consulting.
+This category consists of assurance and related services by the independent registered public accounting firm that are reasonably related to the performance of the audit or review of our financial statements and are not reported above under "Audit Fees."
+The services for the fees disclosed under this category include consultation regarding the Company's correspondence with the SEC, if any, and other accounting consulting.

+Tax Fees

-Tax Fees - This category consists of professional services rendered by our independent registered public accounting firm for tax compliance and tax advice.
+This category consists of professional services rendered by the independent registered public accounting firm for tax compliance and tax advice.
 The services for the fees disclosed under this category include tax return preparation and technical tax advice.

-All Other Fees - This category consists of fees for other miscellaneous items.
+All Other Fees

+This category consists of fees for other miscellaneous items.